 Tornado or Severe Thunderstorm Warning: Winterfield Township will engage their sirens in the unlikely event that a tornado or severe thunderstorm warning is present.
-The safest place to hide in case of a tornado is the hallway between the cow bedroom and the hummingbird bedroom on the first floor.
-Close all the doors, sit on the floor and put a large blanket or comforter over your heads until the bad weather is over.
+The safest places to take cover would be either the garage with the door closed or the small twin bedroom with the door closed.